boratechlife/tensorflow-questions/tensorflow/tf-keras-layers-experimental-preprocessing-stringlookup.md

 - Write a code to create a StringLookup layer and set its output mode to "count".
 - Write a code to create a StringLookup layer and set its output mode to "tf-idf".
 - Write a code to create a StringLookup layer and set its output mode to "binary".
-- Write a code to create a StringLookup layer and set its mask token to "<MASK>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;MASK&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<PAD>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;PAD&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<UNK>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;UNK&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<SOS>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;SOS&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<EOS>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;EOS&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<START>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;START&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<END>".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;END&gt;".
-- Write a code to create a StringLookup layer and set its mask token to "<PAD>" and output mode to "int".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;PAD&gt;" and output mode to "int".
-- Write a code to create a StringLookup layer and set its mask token to "<UNK>" and output mode to "multi_hot".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;UNK&gt;" and output mode to "multi_hot".
-- Write a code to create a StringLookup layer and set its mask token to "<SOS>" and output mode to "count".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;SOS&gt;" and output mode to "count".
-- Write a code to create a StringLookup layer and set its mask token to "<EOS>" and output mode to "tf-idf".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;EOS&gt;" and output mode to "tf-idf".
-- Write a code to create a StringLookup layer and set its mask token to "<START>" and output mode to "binary".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;START&gt;" and output mode to "binary".
-- Write a code to create a StringLookup layer and set its mask token to "<END>" and output mode to "int".
+- Write a code to create a StringLookup layer and set its mask token to "&lt;END&gt;" and output mode to "int".
 - Write a code to encode a list of strings using a StringLookup layer.
 - Write a code to decode integer-encoded sequences using a StringLookup layer.
 - Write a code to encode a list of strings using a StringLookup layer with custom vocabulary.